 Enjoying the Park with Your Best Friends

-Whiskeytown National Recreation Area has many scenic spots and open spaces for you and your dog to enjoy together.
+Whiskeytown National Recreation Area has many scenic spots and open spaces for you and your pet to enjoy together.
 Whether you share a tranquil creekside stroll or a jog along the beach, always be aware of your surroundings and considerate of others.
 It takes a cooperative effort to make the park safe and comfortable for everyone.
-Dogs are not allowed in visitor centers, or on the beaches at Oak Bottom, Brandy Creek and East Beach.
-Dogs are not allowed in the Whiskey Creek Group Picnic Area.
+Pets are not allowed in the visitor center, Camden House or on the swim beaches, adjacent picnic areas and grounds or within the swim area buoys at Oak Bottom, Brandy Creek and East Beach.
+Pets are not allowed in the Whiskey Creek Group Picnic Area, beach or the lake within the swim buoys.

 When you bring your dog to the park, please remember:To take plenty of water and food, for you and for your dog